unclepeterwang/label_video/video_labeler/README.md

+#Fist
+This project based on git@github.com:hahnyuan/video_labeler.git There is a little adjust

 # Data Labeler for Video

  Providing a tool for conveniently label the objects in video, using the powerful object tracking.